NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 Loads
 ~~~~~

-Electric panel loads, as well as calculated total loads and capacities for each calculation type (see :ref:`hpxml_electric_panel_calculations`), are available as listed below.
+Electric panel loads, as well as calculated total loads and capacities for each NEC calculation type (see :ref:`hpxml_electric_panel_calculations`), are available as listed below.

   ================================================================================  ====================
   Type                                                                              Notes